 - Roofing materials

-Consumers who have suffered illness after their exposure to talc are now filing lawsuits against the manufacturers who knew about the risks of the substance and failed to warn the public.
+Consumers who have suffered illnesses, particularly ovarian cancer or mesothelioma, after their exposure to talc powder are now filing talcum powder lawsuits against the manufacturers who knew about the risks of the substance and failed to warn the public.

-If you, too, have suffered exposure to talc, Zanes Law will do everything from A to Z to see that you get the compensation you deserve.
+If you, too, have suffered exposure to talc, Zanes Law will help you stand up to the manufacturers of these dangerous products.
 We can discover which products contain talc and pursue potential damages if you were exposed and developed an illness as a result.
-Call (833) 214-0917 for a free case review and consultation.
+Contact us for a free case review and consultation.